tsuru/tsuru/docs/apps/quickstart/python.rst

     web: gunicorn -b 0.0.0.0:$PORT blog.wsgi

-Now that we commit the file and push the changes to tsuru git server, running another deploy:
+Now we commit the file and push the changes to tsuru git server, running another deploy:

 .. highlight:: bash